 - Select an incoming dataset or datasets.
 These will be the source data that is goes through further processing steps.
-Multiple datasets can be selected, in which case they are stacked on top of each other (a UNIION query operation for SQL users) to start the data processing.
+Multiple datasets can be selected, in which case they are stacked on top of each other (analogous a UNIION query operation as would be familiar to SQL users) to start the data processing.

 - Select a dataset or datasets to join (or merge).
 A join is a method for merging two datasets together based on matching up according to the value of a selected field or fields.
 Joins are processed in sequence.

 - Perform a transpose operation if desired.
 A transpose operation in LityxIQ translates data situated in multiple columns into data across multiple rows.

 - Define new fields.
 New fields can be defined through mathematical, date, string, or other formulas.
 This will add new fields to the dataset.
 This also includes New Field Aggregations.

 - Select a filter.
 This is a method for sub-setting the dataset based on logical conditions or other rules, and will determine which rows survive as the View continues processing.